ExileWeb/PiggyFactionsRaids/README.md

 PiggyFactions is an open-sourced factions plugin for [PocketMine-MP](https://github.com/pmmp/PocketMine-MP).

+## Custom raids
+/raid command has been added, it teleports all online members from both factions for automatic raids, and adds automatic raids on death.

 ## Disclaimer
 PiggyFactions is currently in beta.
 While we have tested quite thoroughly, there may exist some bugs.
 Please report any issue on GitHub.